ucfopen/Materia/develop/widget-developer-guide.md

 ## Display Icons: _icons_

 This folder should contain the icons for your widget.
-A total of four icons at various pixel sizes should be provided: icon-60.png, icon-92.png, icon-275.png and icon-394.png.
+A total of four icons at various pixel sizes should be provided: icon-60.png, icon-92.png, icon-275.png and icon-394.png, as well as their times two multiples icon-60x2.png, icon-92x2.png, icon-275x2.png and icon-394x2.

 ## Overview Screen Shots: _screen-shots_